Nimesha Jayakody

 Chief Executive Officer

 Nimesha was selected to participate in the International Visitor Leadership Program organised by the U.S. Department of State, in November 2023.
+She has contributed as a speaker and panelist at various events during her tenure.

 All Media Appearances